Guides

 Outside of summer, mahi can still surprise you, but the big pushes happen during the warm-water months.

-Where We Find Mahi Offshore
+Where We Find Mahi Offshore in Islamorada

-• Weedlines
+• Weedlines and weed edges

 • Floating debris

-• Birds (frigates, terns, shearwaters)
+• Working birds (frigates, terns, shearwaters)

-Captain-Approved Mahi Fishing Tactics
+Captain-Approved Mahi Mahi Fishing Tactics

-1. Trolling for the School
+1. Trolling to Find the School

-• Small skirted ballyhoo
+• Skirted ballyhoo

 • Chuggers